anivsurana/anivsurana/README.md

 ### Software Engineer | Tech Enthusiast

 Welcome to my GitHub profile!
 I'm passionate about writing clean, efficient code and contributing to meaningful open-source projects.
+I am currently a Computer Science major at the University of Texas at Arlington

 ## 🚀 Skills and Technologies